A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Conclusion

 \section{Conclusion}

-In this paper we design, analyze, and experiment with a stochastic quasi-Newton method without the advantage of exploiting common random numbers.
-Function information is available only through possibly biased probabilistic zeroth-order and first-order oracles, which can have unbounded errors.
-We show that for non-convex functions the algorithm obtains an $\varepsilon$-stationary point in $O(\frac{1}{\varepsilon^2})$ iterations with overwhelmingly high probability.
+In this paper we designed, analyzed, and tested a stochastic quasi-Newton method without the advantage of exploiting common random numbers.
+Function information is available only through possibly biased probabilistic zeroth- and first-order oracles, which can have unbounded errors.
+For nonconvex functions, we demonstrated that the algorithm achieves an $\varepsilon$-stationary point in $O(\frac{1}{\varepsilon^2})$ iterations with overwhelmingly high probability.
 For strongly convex functions, the algorithm converges linearly to an $\varepsilon$-optimal point with overwhelmingly high probability.
 The advantage of the algorithm is confirmed by the empirical experiments.